Retirement and savings programs should motivate plan members to think about how they want to spend their time in retirement as well as their money.

 Pointing to the results of the 2020 Sanofi Canada health-care survey, she noted 39 per cent of respondents cited personal finances as the biggest source of stress.
 It also found financial planning services made the list of the top products and services plan members would use if added to their benefits plan.
 Financial planning also made the list of services that plan sponsors were interested in covering.

-Employers can use retirement and savings programs to encourage good financial habits, such as budgeting and expense tracking, among employees.
+Employers can use retirement and savings programs to instil good financial habits, such as budgeting and expense tracking, among employees.
 “Budgeting is an organized way to understand how money is spent and promoting expense tracking can really help someone understand how much they will need in retirement,” she said.

 They can also encourage the use of a tax-free savings accounts to save up a small cash cushion for unexpected expenses, giving employees peace of mind and helping them to set financial goals to work toward.